shenghuanjie/bash-otp/README.md

   You might be asked for password if you have encrypted your files.
 Otherwise, you should log in to the cluster right away.

+# IMPORTANT!
   **Please do NOT frequently log in using this method!
 You can only use the one time passcode once and it only gets renewed every 30 seconds!**
+  **If you log in multiple time with the used one time passcode, your account might be locked!**

 ## Contents